jfrog/log-analytics-splunk/README.md

 _**required**_: ```HEC_TOKEN``` is the saved generated token from [Configure new HEC token to receive Logs](#configure-new-hec-token-to-receive-logs)

-If ssl is enabled, ca file will be used and must be supplied
+_**required**_: ```INSECURE_SSL```if set to 'false' Splunk Host Server SSL Certificate is required, fill the ca_file path, if ssl is enabled, ca file will be used and must be supplied, else set this to 'true' to bypass SSL certificate verification.

 ### Configuration steps for Nginx